 Delivering results: Boulanger gains new customers through an urban footprint that creates a unique experience and a powerful competitive advantage

 - Enhanced Customer Experience: The Paris Opéra store offers customers a unique experience with an almost unlimited choice of products and features through the benefits of virtual walls

-- Competitive advantage: Engaging customers with virtual walls helps the company gain competitive advantage by uniquely offering its full range of products (including those not stocked in-store) to city-center residents as well as enabling the retailer to compete effectively with its competitors in the same location
+- Competitive advantage: Engaging customers with virtual walls helps the company gain competitive advantage by uniquely offering its full range of products (including those not stocked in-store) to city-centre residents as well as enabling the retailer to compete effectively with its competitors in the same location

 - Urban footprint: The Smart Digital Store solution helps Boulanger establish a solid footprint in the urban landscape with stores that offer much more in less space, and creates a new store model that is being expanded to other cities

 The Smart Digital Store merges the benefits of online and physical stores to create a distinctive proposition that enriches the customer experience and empowers employees while unlocking savings, fueling new services, generating new revenue streams and creating a competitive advantage.